-The building’s original structure was made entirely out of wood, but after the devastating fire that burnt down the chapel’s adjacent courthouse and records, efforts were made to replace most of its wooden materials.
+The building’s original structure was made entirely out of wood.
+However, after devastating fire, efforts were made to replace most of its wooden materials.
 The building underwent multiple refurbishments from the mid to the late 1800s, and the construction of the final stone structure was completed in 1897 at a cost of $6,626.

 Many of the renovations were made possible thanks to generous donations.
 For example, the beautiful Tiffany stained glass window was donated in memory of Eliza Pearce – a well-to-do member of the church who passed away in 1897.